-People who stutter are normal, they just have difficulty producing sounds and words fluently.
+People who stutter experience a loss of control in the forward flow of speech.
 The more we understand stuttering, the better we can educate others about it.
-The NSA has partnered with leading stuttering specialists and researchers to provide accurate information about stuttering.
+The NSA® has partnered with leading stuttering specialists and researchers to provide accurate information about stuttering.
 Here are a few facts about stuttering:

 Stuttering usually begins in childhood, between the ages of 2 and 5 years.

 It’s estimated about 1% of the world’s population stutters, though about 5% of children go through a period of stuttering.

 Stuttering can begin gradually and develop over time, or it can appear suddenly.

 Stuttering is a speech pattern involving involuntary disruptions, or “disfluencies”, in the forward flow of speech.
 Stuttering-like disfluencies include sound/syllable repetitions, whole word repetitions, audible sound prolongations, and inaudible sound prolongations (i.e., blocks).
 Stuttering-like disfluencies are typically produced with tension, arrhythmicity, and/or secondary behaviors (e.g., eye blinking).
 Typical disfluencies produced by speakers who do and do not stutter include phrase repetitions, phrase revisions, whole word repetitions, and interjections (e.g., um).

 When people stutter, they feel like they have lost control of their speech mechanism.
 This sensation of loss of control can be disconcerting and uncomfortable, and it can lead to embarrassment, anxiety about speaking, and a fear of stuttering again.

 Stuttering is a genetically-influenced condition: most of the time, if there is one person in a family who stutters, there will be another person in the family who also stutters.

 Stuttering is associated with differences in the brain; it is not just a behavior that children learn or pick up from listening to other people who stutter.